ajnirp/ajnirp.github.io/_posts/2015-12-7-Y-Combinator-Derivation.md

     H x = G (x x)
     H = λ x → (G (x x))

-The key step here was going from the first line above to the second line.
+The key step here was going from the second line above to the third line.
 We noticed that the second `H` in `H H` was reappearing in `G (H H)` and could therefore be treated as a parameter of the first `H` in `H H`.
 We then replaced it by a formal parameter `x` and rearranged things some more.

 Let's check that `Y G = H H` and `H = λ x → G (x x)` is enough to satisfy our original constraint `Y G = G (Y G)`.